What Are The Two Primary Uses Of Line In Art

 • Rough Lines: Rough, jagged lines can convey a sense of energy, chaos, and intensity.
 They are often used to depict textures, to create a sense of drama, or to express feelings of anxiety or anger.

-By experimenting with different line qualities, artists can discover new ways to express their emotions and ideas.
+By experimenting with different line qualities, artists can discover new ways to express their emotions and ideas And that's really what it comes down to..

 Gestural Lines: